HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 Nowadays, most websites have a privacy policy, where users can learn about the types of information that is stored and processed about them.

 {{ figure_markup(
-  caption="Percentage of mobile websites with privacy policy link.", content="39.70%", classes="big-number", sheets_gid="473955086",
+  caption="Percentage of mobile websites with a privacy policy link.", content="39.70%", classes="big-number", sheets_gid="473955086",